klebershimabuku/twitbot/README.md

 Twitbot
 =======

-Twitbot is a tiny sinatra app that uses an feed to post rendom tweets.
+Twitbot is a tiny sinatra app that uses an feed to tweet random posts.

 Configure
 ---